XPhyro/scripts/src/man/1/numsh.md

 With no NUMBER, read standard input.
 Empty lines are ignored when reading standard input.

+With no FUNC, don't modify numbers.

-If FUNC requires additional arguments, option -o must be given respectively.
+If FUNC requires additional arguments, option -p must be given respectively.

 # OPTIONS